THE FAMILY NEST

 One morning last week, when juggling lunch, mug and planner, I must have left the last on the roof of the car, because when I got to work I no longer had it.
 I searched under the car seats, under the car, in the trunk, in between the seats.
 I retraced the route, but there was no trace of the Franklin-Covey leather- bound planner with zip-shut case I’ve had for 16 years.

 It contains all the valuable information I need to function in life – address book, appointments, important dates, places I want to travel, lists of projects I hope to embark on, career goals, life goals, books I hope to read, movies I want to see, stories I need to write.
 It contains a list of useful Web sites, ancient pictures of my children, and even a set of pens in my favorite shades of purple and turquoise.
-In short, all my dreams were bound in its pages.
+In short, all of me was bound in its pages.

 I felt certain it would eventually show up – in the house, in the garage, under a pile of mulch.
 I believe humankind is basically good, and surely someone would find it, recognize its worthlessness to them but value to another, and contact me to make the return.
 I planned a reward.